huggingface/hub-docs/tasks/src/text-generation/about.md

 - Continue a story given the first sentences.
 - Provided a code description, generate the code.

-The most popular models for this task are GPT-based models or [LLaMA series](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
+The most popular models for this task are GPT-based models or [Llama series](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
 These models are trained on data that has no labels, so you just need plain text to train your own model.
 You can train text generation models to generate a wide variety of documents, from code to stories.

 ### Text-to-Text Generation Models